Mazzareth/masterwork/src/app/cc/chat/Context.md

 ## Notes
 - This view assumes that the user reached it via CC dashboard or post-accept redirect and is a chat participant per Firestore rules.
 - Read receipts and unread counters are slated for a later phase.

+## New (CC Chat Enhancements)
+- Commission Progress:
+  - Reads a mirrored projects array from the shared chat doc at [src/lib/linking.ts](src/lib/linking.ts) path `/chats/{chatId}.commissionProjects`.
+  - Displays each project's title and a progress bar at the top of the chat view.
+- Update Alerts:
+  - Messages with `kind="update"` are rendered as professional alert cards (amber accent) distinct from regular chat bubbles.
+  - Updates are authored from ZZQ via a dedicated “Send Update” action; clients see them highlighted here.